emcconville/wand/docs/guide/layers.rst

 .. image:: ../_images/layers-optmized-layers.png

-Notice each frame after the first has a reduce size & page x/y offset.
+Notice each frame after the first has a reduced size & page x/y offset.
 Contacting each frame shows only the minimum bounding region covering the pixel changes across each previous frame. *Note: the lime-green background is only there for a visual cue one the website, and has not special meaning outside of